Faithful Shepherds – Ezekiel 34

 “Therefore, you shepherds, hear the word of the Lord: As surely as I live, says the Sovereign Lord, you abandoned my flock and left them to be attacked by every wild animal.
 And though you were my shepherds, you didn’t search for my sheep when they were lost.
 You took care of yourselves and left the sheep to starve.
 Therefore, you shepherds, hear the word of the Lord.
 10 This is what the Sovereign Lord says: I now consider these shepherds my enemies, and I will hold them responsible for what has happened to my flock.
 I will take away their right to feed the flock, and I will stop them from feeding themselves.
 I will rescue my flock from their mouths; the sheep will no longer be their prey.
 Ezekiel 34:1-10 (NLT)

-Many of us are familiar with stories of those who exploit their vital roles as spiritual shepherds to take advantage of their flocks – proverbial wolves in sheep’s clothing.
+Many of us are familiar with stories of those who exploited their vital roles as spiritual shepherds to take advantage of their flocks – proverbial wolves in sheep’s clothing.
 Corrupt religious leaders have long been the subject of movie and television roles, as well as the cause of sensational and disturbing news headlines.
-But the problem is not a new one, as Ezekiel’s message illustrates.
+But that problem is not a new one, as Ezekiel’s message illustrates.

 Jesus had His own struggles with the religious leadership of His day.
-In fact, they condemned Him, and were the means for Him to lay down His life for us on the cross.
+In fact, they condemned Him to beatings and death, and were the means for Him to lay down His life for us on the cross.

 What is the lesson in Ezekiel’s message for us today?